ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 Currently, SSH-MITM only uses the forwarded agent for remote authentication, but does not allow to rewrite the ``SSH_AGENT_FORWARDING_NOTICE`` message.

-If a client uses an agent, which displays a warning, when the client is accessed, the original notice will be shown.
+If a client uses an agent which displays a warning when the client is accessed, the original notice will be shown.

 Redirect session to a honey pot